Package insert / prescribing information

-An encephalopathic syndrome (characterized by weakness, lethargy, fever, tremulousness and confusion, extrapyramidal symptoms, leukocytosis, elevated serum enzymes, BUN, and FBS) has occurred in a few patients treated with lithium plus a neuroleptic, most notably haloperidol.
+An encephalopathic syndrome (characterized by weakness, lethargy, fever, tremulousness and confusion, extrapyramidal symptoms, leukocytosis, elevated serum enzymes, BUN and FBS) has occurred in a few patients treated with lithium plus a neuroleptic.
 In some instances, the syndrome was followed by irreversible brain damage.
-Because of possible causal relationship between these events and the concomitant administration of lithium and neuroleptic drugs, patients receiving such combined therapy or patients with organic brain syndrome or other CNS impairment should be monitored closely for early evidence of neurologic toxicity and treatment discontinued promptly if such signs appear.
-This encephalopathic syndrome may be similar to or the same as Neuroleptic Malignant Syndrome (NMS).
+Because of a possible causal relationship between these events and the concomitant administration of lithium and neuroleptics, patients receiving such combined therapy should be monitored closely for early evidence of neurologic toxicity and treatment discontinued promptly if such signs appear.
+This encephalopathic syndrome may be similar to or the same as neuroleptic malignant syndrome (NMS).

 Concomitant Use with Neuromuscular Blocking Agents

 Lithium may prolong the effects of neuromuscular blocking agents.
 Therefore, neuromuscular blocking agents should be given with caution to patients receiving lithium.